All Saints' Church, Dunedin: Art

 Notable art works in the church include a large rood hanging above the sanctuary carved by leading sculptor Frederick George Gurnsey (1868–1953) who also carved the aumbry door and the pulpit.
 A small Christus Rex by the eminent New Zealand sculptor Ria Bancroft is above the pulpit.
 In 2017 a set of ceramic sculptures of the Scriptural Way of the Cross by Whanganui sculptor Kirk Nicholls was installed.

 In 2019 an appeal was launched to install a stained glass window in memory of the Ross Sea Party and in honour of Rev. Arnold Spencer-Smith.
+The window was blessed by Bishop Steven Benford on March 9th 2024.